harelabb/SerialStepper/README.md

 # SerialStepper Library for Arduino and compatibles #

-This is a drver for uniplar stepper motors driven by ULN2003/ULN2004 darlington arrays.
+This is a driver for unipolar stepper motors driven by ULN2003/ULN2004 darlington arrays.

 ## Introduction ##